Manhunt (video game): Legal status

 In New Zealand, the game was banned on December 11, 2003, with possession deemed an offence.
 Bill Hastings, the Chief Censor, stated "it's a game where the only thing you do is kill everybody you see ...
 You have to at least acquiesce in these murders and possibly tolerate, or even move towards enjoying them, which is injurious to the public good."
-In 2023 the Office reconsidered Manhunt and classified it R18.
+In 2023, the Office reconsidered Manhunt and classified it R18.

 In Australia, the game was initially allowed under a MA15+ classification, but this decision was reversed by the Australian Classification Board in September 2004, after an appeal by the Attorney-General Philip Ruddock.
 As a consequence, the game was effectively banned, mandating a recall of all copies still being sold in stores.
 Before its recall, Manhunt had already sold 18,000 units in Australia.

 In Canada, following a meeting in Toronto on December 22, 2003, between Hastings and officials from the Ontario Ministry of Consumer and Business Services, Manhunt became the first video game in Ontario to be classified as a film and was restricted to adults on February 3, 2004.
 Apart from Ontario, however, Manhunt had little or no classification problems elsewhere in North America.
 The British Columbia Film Classification Office reviewed the game after the controversy in Ontario and deemed the Mature rating by the ESRB to be appropriate.

-In Germany, the Amtsgericht in Munich confiscated all versions of Manhunt on July 19, 2004, for violation of § 131 StGB ("representation of violence").
+In Germany, the Amtsgericht in Munich confiscated the PlayStation 2 version of Manhunt on July 19, 2004, for violation of § 131 StGB ("representation of violence").
 According to the court, the game portrays the killing of humans as fun.
 They also said it glorified vigilantism, which they considered harmful.
+All other versions got indexed.

+Steam release crack protection issues

+To combat piracy, the retail version contained two layers of digital rights management (DRM): the SecuROM system and several game-breaking mechanisms that are activated when SecuROM is missing.
+To ship the game to Steam without third party DRM, Rockstar Games re-released it with an existing crack by Razor 1911.
+As this was uncovered in 2010, the company quickly released a new version of the retail release with only SecuROM removed.
+The proprietary measures were not addressed, leading to a broken version being sold on Steam.
+Prior to 2023, the crack protection mechanisms, such as gates and doors not working properly blocking progress through the game, were interpreted as issues with compatibility on newer operating systems.
+However, it was discovered the Steam release had crack protection measures active despite being an official release due to the incomplete removal of the DRM.
+Reviews on Steam then appeared complaining about the anti-piracy measures and originally being sold a cracked version of the game.
+This version remains unaltered as of September 2023.